psychemedia/pentrich-uprising/notes/vf-vfringe-anywhens-show-v1.md

 There are many other tales that could be told, not just of those Ludding times, but of times before and after when the common man, and the common woman, stood up against the state.
 Of the Diggers and the Levellers, of Kett's rebellion and of Captain Swing.

-But those are all tales for another time, and another place, becuase for now, our tales are done.
+But those are all tales for another time, and another place, because for now, our tales are done.

 > Farewell